2011–12 Cypriot First Division

 The 2011–12 Cypriot First Division was the 73rd season of the Cypriot top-level football league.
 It began on 27 August 2011 and ended on 12 May 2012.
 APOEL were the defending champions.
 AEL Limassol won the championship one matchweek before the end of the season.

 The league comprise eleven teams from the 2010–11 season and three promoted teams from the 2010–11 Second Division.

 Teams

 Doxa Katokopias and APOP Kinyras were relegated at the end of the first stage of the 2010–11 season after finishing in the bottom two places of the table.
 They were joined by AEP Paphos, who finished at the bottom of the second-phase Group C.

 The relegated teams were replaced by 2010–11 Second Division champions Aris Limassol, runners-up Nea Salamis Famagusta and third-placed team Anagennisi Dherynia.

 Personnel and kits

-Note: Flags indicate national team as has been defined under FIFA eligibility rules.
+Note: Flags indicate national team as defined under FIFA eligibility rules.
 Players and Managers may hold more than one non-FIFA nationality.